-Recovery will be gradual not rapid, and almost all patients with multiple bacterial infections will experience initial Herxheimer reactions that can be quite severe and can last for weeks.
-You will have to be patient and not abandon therapy prematurely, because few patients who have been sick for years recover in less than one year of therapy.
+Recovery will be gradual not rapid, and almost all patients with complex, multiple bacterial infections will experience initial Herxheimer reactions that can be quite severe and can last for weeks.
+You will have to be patient and not abandon therapy prematurely, because few patients who have been sick for years recover in less than one year of therapy [7].
 Do not take antibiotics or antivirals at the same time of day as vitamins, minerals, supplements, etc. Vitamins and minerals should be taken 2 hrs before or after antibiotics or antivirals to prevent interference with drug uptake.
 Stop antibiotics or antivirals if adverse reactions occur.
 You will experience cycles of relapse when severely physically or mentally stressed, and you should not be alarmed if some signs and symptoms occasionally return or worsen.
 This is not unusual.
-Eventually you will be off antibiotics or antivirals but you will need to continue various supplements to prevent relapse, maintain your immune system and general nutritional status.
+Eventually you will be off antibiotics or antivirals, but you will need to continue various supplements to prevent relapse and to maintain your immune system and general nutritional status.

-Note: This material has not been evaluated by the FDA.
-It is general information, should not be construed as medical advice, and is not meant as medical advice or to prevent, diagnose, treat or cure any illness, condition or disease.
-It is very important that you make no change in your healthcare plan or health support regimen without researching and discussing it in collaboration with your professional healthcare team.
+This material has not been evaluated by the FDA.
+It is general information, for the most part published, and it should not be construed as personal guidance.
+Thus it is not intended to be direct medical advice or specific advise to prevent, diagnose, treat or cure any illness, condition or disease.
+It is very important that you make no change in your healthcare plan or health support regimen without researching and discussing it in collaboration with your professional healthcare advisors.